-IBUS2201 - Fundamentals of International Business - The first half of the course depicts the eco-nomic background to transnational business, including international trade, exchange rates, and sources of capital.
+IBUS2201 - Fundamentals of International Business - The first half of the course depicts the economic background to transnational business, including international trade, exchange rates, and sources of capital.
 In the second half, operational aspects of multinational corporations are considered and strategies for maximizing opportunities and minimizing risks in international business are outlined.
-Students may receive credit for either this course or BUSN 310, but not for both.
+Students may receive credit for either this course or BUSN 310, but not both.
 Three hours.

-Professor Schreiner, Chair; Professor Thoburn; Associate Professors Green, Marchetti, and Michelsen; Visiting Associate Professor Mies.
+Professor Schreiner, Chair; Professor Thoburn; Associate Professors Green, Marchetti, and Michelsen; Visiting Instructor Hines.